Career Change to Coding: Navigating Your Finances

-Coding and tech in general can be very volatile.
+Coding and tech, in general, can be very volatile.
 Be sure to set up a great foundation with an emergency savings account that will give you the confidence to power through any “curve balls” life may throw at you.

 Fund Retirement Accounts

-Most tech companies will provide you a 401(k) retirement plan as a part of their hopefully robust benefit packages.
-At a minimum you should be looking to maximize the free money, which is the employer matching percentage.
+Most tech companies will provide you a 401(k) retirement plan as a part of their hopefully robust benefits packages.
+At a minimum, you should be looking to maximize the free money, which is the employer matching percentage.
 It shouldn’t take long for you to drastically increase your 401(k) contribution to be greater than the minimum needed to receive your employer match.
 Be sure to take advantage of the great tax benefit that 401(k) contributions receive.

 Consider Employee Stock Purchase Plan (ESPP)

 Another great benefit that is common among publicly traded tech companies is an employee stock purchase plan (ESPP).
 This is a great way to obtain discounted employer stock.
 If you sell the shares you receive from your ESPP right after you purchase them, you are technically able to receive a guaranteed return.

 Taxes do apply, but if your plan offers a large discount (some plans allow up to 15%), you will still be way ahead after taxes if sold immediately.